cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 :::

-Whenever you return an object from your `pluginFile`, Cypress will take this and "diff" it against the original configuration and automatically set the resolved values to point to what you returned.
+Whenever you return an object from your `setupNodeEvents`, Cypress will take this and "diff" it against the original configuration and automatically set the resolved values to point to what you returned.

 If you don't return an object, then configuration will not be modified.